 - 59% of the homeowners surveyed also said they would have paid a higher price for their home if it would have had granite countertops.

 The return of investment (ROI) on your home will depend a lot on what you put in it.
 For instance, a luxurious kitchen with upscale materials and appliances will raise in value on average over 50%.
 Small kitchen renovation projects have an average ROI of over 80%.
 These figures are based on national averages.

+Did you know that 33% of all homeowners said that their newly renovated kitchens helped them live healthier lifestyles?
+In addition to this, 50% of all home owners felt their new kitchens helped allowed their families to spend more time together, and 40% said they now cooked at home more instead of going out for dinner.
+Now, how great is that?
+Beside the benefits listed above, a newly renovated kitchen will also have certain psychological effects on your subconscious, your emotions, and your overall mood.
+For instance, specific colors will each have a different effect on you, your family, and your guests.
+This same can be said about the type of appliances you choose to invest in.
 To add to this idea, your newly designed kitchen will also affect the way others perceive you too.
 For example, if your kitchen features an island with bar stools and a built-in television set, you’ll send the message that you enjoy casual dinners with your friends and family.
 On the other hand, a kitchen with a formal dinner table and elegant silverware to go with it gives the impression that you take your dinner time a little more seriously.

 Like mentioned above, the colors that you choose for your remodeling project will have an effect on your moods and emotions.
 When choosing the colors for your kitchen, consider the overall tone, or another words, the kind of energy you want your kitchen to give off.
 Listed below are a few examples: